Ryan Shin, Ph.D.

 PhD Florida State

-Dr. Ryan Shin is an Associate Professor of Art and Visual Culture Education.
-His research interests include issues of the representation and appropriation of Asian images and objects in the popular media and visual culture; the exploration of Asian immigrants' struggles, successes and failures, and dilemmas in recreating and preserving ethnic and cultural identity; critical discourse on minority visual culture; and studies of Asian cultural performances and folk traditions.
-Furthermore, he is interested in applying new media technologies to the art classroom and museum settings, and examines new Web 2.0 technologies and creative endeavors in traditional and non-traditional educational contexts.
+Dr. Ryan Shin is a professor of Art and Visual Culture Education.
+His research interests include issues of the representation and appropriation of Asian images and objects in the popular media and visual culture; critical discourse on minority visual culture; global civic learning and engagement through art; critical global and cosmopolitan pedagogy; and social and global learning in an through art and social networking.